CyberC4p0/dotfiles/README.md

 ### Features
 - Autosave everytime you go into normal mode
-- Syntax checker everytime active mode is toggled with `<F6>` and into normal mode in vim
+- Syntax checker everytime active mode is toggled with `<F6>` and into normal mode in vim.
+(Default: Passive)
 - Nerdtree for easy file tree access
 - Autocompleter for vim..
 Depending on filetypes, it will give you a brief description about certain functions and objects
 - The greatest color scheme of all time: "Gruvbox"!
 As said so by "The Primeagen".